KyubiSystems/Wisewolf/README.md

 Requirements
 ------------

-* Python feedreader
+* See Wisewolf-req.txt pip requirements file for Python prerequisites.
 * ImageMagick _convert_ for thumbnail generation

-Wisewolf runs on the _web2py_ Python web framework.
+Wisewolf runs on the _Flask_ Python web framework.